Non-small-cell lung cancer: Types

-The most common types of NSCLC are squamous-cell carcinoma, large-cell carcinoma, and adenocarcinoma, but several other types occur less frequently.
+The most common types of non-small-cell lung cancer are squamous-cell carcinoma, large-cell carcinoma, and adenocarcinoma, but several other types occur less frequently.
 A few of the less common types are pleomorphic, carcinoid tumor, salivary gland carcinoma, and unclassified carcinoma.
 All types can occur in unusual histologic variants and as mixed cell-type combinations.
-Non-squamous-cell carcinoma almost occupies the half of NSCLC.
-In the tissue classification, the central type contains about one-ninth.

-Sometimes, the phrase "not otherwise specified" (NOS) is used generically, usually when a more specific diagnosis cannot be made.
+Sometimes, the phrase "not otherwise specified" is used generically, usually when a more specific diagnosis cannot be made.
 This is most often the case when a pathologist examines a small number of malignant cells or tissue in a cytology or biopsy specimen.

-Lung cancer in people who have never smoked is almost universally NSCLC, with a sizeable majority being adenocarcinoma.
+Lung cancer in people who have never smoked is almost universally non-small-cell lung cancer, with a sizeable majority being adenocarcinoma.

-On relatively rare occasions, malignant lung tumors are found to contain components of both SCLC and NSCLC.
+On relatively rare occasions, malignant lung tumors are found to contain components of both small-cell lung cancer and non-small-cell lung cancer.
 In these cases, the tumors are classified as combined small-cell lung carcinoma (c-SCLC), and are (usually) treated as "pure" SCLC.

 Lung adenocarcinoma

 Adenocarcinoma of the lung is currently the most common type of lung cancer in "never smokers" (lifelong nonsmokers).
 Adenocarcinomas account for about 40% of lung cancers.
-Historically, adenocarcinoma was more often seen peripherally in the lungs than SCLC and squamous-cell lung cancer, both of which tended to be more often centrally located.
+Historically, adenocarcinoma was more often seen peripherally in the lungs than small-cell lung cancer and squamous-cell lung cancer, both of which tended to be more often centrally located.
 Recent studies, though, suggest that the "ratio of centrally to peripherally occurring" lesions may be converging toward unity for both adenocarcinoma and squamous-cell carcinoma.